MacMannes/stackmob-docs/rest/guides/implementing-oauth2-requests.md

 ## Help

 Need help figuring out how to implement OAuth 2.0?
-Before you get into anything too serious, maybe you can check to see if we have an SDK or community SDK ready for you already?  <a href="https://developer.stackmob.com/sdks">Check out all SDKs.</a>
+First check to see if there's an SKD for you already:  <a href="https://developer.stackmob.com/sdks">Check out all SDKs.</a>

 If you think you'll need to write your own OAuth 2.0 client and are running into problems, perhaps a <a href="http://support.stackmob.com/entries/22511348-REST-API-login-documentation-incorrect" target="_blank" rel="nofollow">forum discussion on OAuth 2.0 implementation</a> covers the topic.